Premature Ovarian Insufficiency (POI) Clinic

 What to expect

-When you arrive at our clinic, our clinic team may ask you to fill in a detailed questionnaire about your medical history.
+When you arrive at our clinic, our team may ask you to complete a detailed questionnaire about your medical history.

-During your appointment, you will see both a gynaecologist and an endocrinologist.
+During your appointment, you will see a gynaecologist and an endocrinologist.

-We will ask about your medical history and symptoms and perform a physical exam that may include a pelvic exam.
+We will ask about your medical history and symptoms and perform a physical exam, which may include a pelvic exam.

-We will then work with you to decide on a care plan that is specific to your needs.
-Your treatment may include any of the following:
+We will then work with you to decide on a care plan specific to your needs.
+Your treatment may include:

 You might also be invited to participate in a research study to advance our understanding of POI.

 We may recommend follow-up appointments to help us monitor your condition during treatment.
-Once your symptoms are managed, you should return to your primary care provider for routine gynaecological care such as annual Pap tests.
+Once your symptoms are managed, return to your primary care provider for routine gynaecological care, such as annual Pap tests.

 What to bring